Outages and updates

 Please note that Routine well licences, Pipeline permits and Routine facility applications are excluded.

 Use the integrated application registry (IAR) query tool to check on the status of applications registered with the AER.

-Application attachments (supporting files and disposition documents) can be accessed through the IAR query tool after an application has been decided.
+Application attachments (supporting files and disposition documents) can be accessed through the Integrated Application Registry (IAR) query tool.

 Refer to the AER Authorization Status Request Guide for tool definitions and how to use IAR Query.

 The Landscape Analysis Tool (LAT) is a web-enabled mapping tool that allows users to plan activities on Crown land.
 It provides a consistent platform for spatial information required for disposition planning and applications.
 Through the use of LAT, clients can virtually “site” their proposed project activities and identify areas with any operational constraints or higher levels of risk that would require mitigation planning.
 Users can then institute changes to that proposed activity to help mitigate concerns prior to application.